Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy: Summary

 \section{Summary}

-The main findings of this work are summarized as follows: \begin{enumerate} \item The post-perihelion production rate of CN declines with a power-law index of $n=3.8\pm 0.1$, significantly shallower than the steep pre-perihelion slope of $n=6.7\pm 0.1$.
-This asymmetry mirrors the behavior of H$_2$O, and therefore results in a relatively stable mixing ratio of $Q_{\rm CN}/Q_{\rm H_2O}\sim0.2\%$ across the perihelion passage. \item The mixing ratios of C$_3$, C$_2$, and CH relative to CN remain generally stable over the observed heliocentric range.
-C$_2$ shows a less depleted value of $\log (Q_{\rm C_2}/Q_{\rm CN})=-0.13$ compared to pre-perihelion, suggesting either delayed release from relatively unprocessed subsurface layers or compositional heterogeneity influenced by seasonal illumination. \item The outbound production rates of Fe\,{\sc i} and Ni\,{\sc i} are approximately an order of magnitude higher than those observed at comparable heliocentric distances during the inbound leg.
-Their asymmetric heliocentric behavior suggests that metal release is not solely driven by the intrinsic volatility of the parent species, but also regulated by the progressive thermal evolution and surface modification of the nucleus. \item The [O\,{\sc i}] $\lambda6300$ emission shows a substantial residual after subtracting the modeled contributions from H$_2$O and CO$_2$.
-Attributing the full residual to CO yields an lower limit of $Q_{\rm CO}/Q_{\rm H_2O}\gtrsim7.5$ at $r_{\rm h}\sim1.9$\,au outbound.
-The potentially elevated CO abundance relative to CO$_2$ and H$_2$O may suggest partial decoupling among these species, similar to the behavior observed in solar system comets.
-The simultaneous enrichment of gaseous metals (Fe\,{\sc i} and Ni\,{\sc i}) and CO relative to H$_2$O is compatible with the metal carbonyls hypothesis. \end{enumerate}
+In this work, we present multi-epoch post-perihelion optical spectroscopy of 3I/ATLAS and analyze the evolution of its coma composition.
+Our main findings are summarized as follows: \begin{enumerate} \item The post-perihelion production rate of CN declines with a power-law index of $n=3.5\pm 0.2$, significantly shallower than the steep pre-perihelion slope of $n=6.7\pm 0.1$.
+This asymmetry closely resembles that of H$_2$O, yielding a relatively stable mixing ratio of $Q_{\rm CN}/Q_{\rm H_2O}\sim0.13$--0.19\% over $r_{\rm h}\sim1.9$--2.2\,au. \item The mixing ratios of C$_3$, C$_2$, and CH relative to CN remain generally stable over the observed heliocentric range.
+C$_2$ shows a less depleted value of $\log (Q_{\rm C_2}/Q_{\rm CN})=-0.08\pm0.02$ compared to pre-perihelion, suggesting either delayed release from relatively unprocessed subsurface layers or compositional heterogeneity influenced by seasonal illumination. \item The outbound production rates of Fe\,{\sc i} and Ni\,{\sc i} are broadly comparable to the inbound values near perihelion, but become increasingly higher at larger $r_{\rm h}$, reflecting a different $r_{\rm h}$-dependence.
+Their asymmetric heliocentric behavior following H$_2$O suggests that gaseous metal release is not solely driven by the intrinsic volatility of the parent species, but also regulated by the progressive thermal evolution and surface modification of the nucleus. \item The [O\,{\sc i}] $\lambda6300$ emission shows a statistically significant residual after subtracting the expected contributions from H$_2$O, CO$_2$, and CO, which may reflect systematic uncertainties in the adopted photodissociative yields or contributions from additional O-bearing parent molecules. \item 3I shows elevated metal production rates relative to its H$_2$O output, yet lies closer to the empirical correlations between $Q_{\rm Ni\,I+Fe\,I}$ and $Q_{\rm CO}$ defined by solar-system comets \citep{Manfroid:2021}.
+This suggests that gaseous metal release is linked more closely to a CO-bearing volatile reservoir, potentially in the form of metal carbonyls. \end{enumerate}

 \begin{contribution}

 R.N.Z. conducted the BFOSC observations, reduced the BFOSC and YFOSC data, performed the spectral modeling, and drafted substantial portions of the manuscript.
 X.L.Z. contributed to the YFOSC observations, supervised the graduate student, and reviewed the manuscript.
 B.Y. contributed to the development of the forward-modeling method used in the Fe\,{\sc i} and Ni\,{\sc i} analysis and a critical review of the manuscript.
 X.Y.F. contributed to the YFOSC observations.
 S.W. and J.F.L. secured funding and reviewed the manuscript.
 Y.H. reviewed the manuscript.